ampproject/amphtml/spec/amp-html-format.md

 - selector, selector
 - media queries

 Pseudo selectors are generally forbidden and must be whitelisted 1 by 1.
-Initially we only allow `:hover`, `:active` and `:visited` with whitelisted CSS properties (For color and underlining).
+Initially, we only allow `:hover`, `:active` and `:visited` with whitelisted CSS properties (For color and underlining).

 CSS variables are used to style custom elements.

-Class names in author stylesheets may not start with the string `-amp-`.
+Class names, in author stylesheets, may not start with the string `-amp-`.
 These are reserved for internal use by the AMP runtime.
 It follows, that the user's stylesheet may not reference CSS selectors for `-amp-` classes and `i-amp` tags.
 These classes and elements are not meant to be customized by authors.
 Authors, however, can override styles of `amp-` classes and tags for any CSS properties not explicitly forbidden by these components' spec.